ReadsMoney FlowsAre Miners Selling Their Bitcoin?

 Are Miners Selling Their Bitcoin?

-Miners have real bills — power, hardware, payroll — so they have to sell some of what they earn.
-When they hold instead, it usually means they expect a higher price later.
-We track which one they're doing.
+Miners have real bills, so they sell some of what they earn.
+Holding instead usually means they expect a higher price later.

 Miners Are Holding